-The Securities Exchange Act of 1934 was passed in order to govern the secondary trading of securities in the US.
-Secondary trading typically takes place through brokers or dealers.
-Also known as the Exchange Act or the ‘34 Act, this landmark legislation laid the foundation for the financial regulation of all companies listed on stock exchanges including the New York Stock Exchange, American Stock Exchange and Pacific Stock Exchange.
+The Securities Exchange Act of 1934 created the U.S. Securities and Exchange Commission (SEC) and authorized it to govern the secondary market trading of company securities in the U.S. Secondary trading is the buying or selling of company securities (stock) typically through brokers or dealers.
+Often shortened to the Exchange Act of 1934 or the ‘34 Act, this landmark legislation laid the foundation for the financial regulation of public companies listed on stock markets including the New York Stock Exchange, American Stock Exchange and Pacific Stock Exchange.